renegng/contact-os/README.md

 # Credits to

 Proper credit for the following people/teams:
-- Apache HTTPD, web server that never fails.
+- Apache HTTPD, Nginx and Gunicorn web server that never fails.
 - Google's Material Design, Workbox and Firebase team, for making the web awesome!
 - Polymer Project, for an amazing main HTML PWA Template structure.
-- Python, Flask, NodeJS, SQLAlchemy, Migrate, Alembic, WTForms, Login, GitHub and everyone's amazing frameworks.
+- Python, Flask, NodeJS, SQLAlchemy(-Utils), Migrate, Alembic, WTForms, Login, Cryptography GitHub and everyone's amazing frameworks.
 - PeerJS, simple-peer, SaltyRTC for their wonderful frameworks to implement WebRTC.
 - Localforage for their simple and amazing localStorage wrapper.
 - jsCalendar for their amazing simple modern calendar library.